stoked-stokes/stoked-stokes.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm a first year master's student at McGill University, working in the condensed matter theory group.
+I'm a first year master's student at <a href='https://www.mcgill.ca/'>McGill University</a>, working in the condensed matter theory group.
 I am supervised by <a href='https://pbtami.wixsite.com/mysite-1'>Prof. Tami Pereg-Barnea</a>.

 I am broadly interested in topological systems, superconductivity, novel phases of magnetism, and critical phenomena.
 During my undergraduate degree, I was fortunate enough to work on a variety of research projects, which you can read more about in [projects](/projects).